Leandro-GomesSilva/Java-Script-Static-Node.js-and-Express-Site/README.md

 # JavaScript: Static Node.js and Express Site
  The 6th project on the Full Stack JavaScript Techdegree.
 This application is a back-end (or server-side) Express server used to display a fictional portfolio site, which showcases the projects I had built so far in my JavaScript Techdegree.
-It definies multiple routes, renders the corresponding templates passing objects with dynamic data and handles 404 errors and global errors.
+It definies multiple routes, renders the corresponding Pug templates passing objects with dynamic data and handles 404 errors and global errors.
 I also took the oportunity in this project to practice my CSS skills and concepts like flexbox, background animations and hover animations.

  Main technologies: JavaScript, Node.js, Express.js, CSS<br>
  Auxiliary technologies: HTML, Pug<br>